zaksabeast/PokemonRNGGuides/guides/usum/en/egg no masuda method-shiny charm.md

 3. The "Shiny Charm" box must be unchecked.
 If you have the Shiny Charm you cannot use this method.

 ```
 If you are wanting to RNG the egg to have a specific ESV that is not yours, click on "Edit TSV List" and input TSV(s).
-Then check the "Other TSVs Shiny" box.

 Do not input the TSV in the upper right.
 YOUR TSV must be used in the upper right or else the RNG will be incorrect.
 ```

 ### For Parents Information:
 - Fill it out according to the parents you are using.
     - Make sure the "Masuda Method" box is not checked.
 If the parents are of different languages you cannot use this method.
+    - Double check that the parents are indeed of the same language.
+Checking this now will save you from wasting time later.

 ```
 Note: The region of the Pokemon does not affect anything, it is only the language of the Pokemon that matters for Masuda Method.
 ```

 If using a Ditto and genderless Pokemon, the Ditto will be the female.
+Otherwise the Ditto will be the opposite gender of the other parent.

 Note about breeding for Rockruff: